-250 Apple Employees Among Thousands At Risk From DACA Cancellation
+Microsoft President to Trump: To Deport A DREAMer, You'll Have To Go Through Us

 Dreamers are our neighbors, our friends and our co-workers.
 This is their home.
 Congress needs to act now to #DefendDACA. #WithDreamers— Sundar Pichai (@sundarpichai) September 5, 2017

-Meanwhile this morning in a post, Facebook CEO Mark Zuckerberg said about Trump's announcement: "This is a sad day for our country" and that he and his immigration advocacy vehicle at Fwd.US will be "doing even more in the weeks ahead to make sure Dreamers have the protections they deserve."
+In a public post, Facebook CEO Mark Zuckerberg said about Trump's announcement: "This is a sad day for our country" and that he and his immigration advocacy vehicle at Fwd.US will be "doing even more in the weeks ahead to make sure Dreamers have the protections they deserve."

 Sundar Pichai, the CEO of Google (an arm of Alphabet), did not make quite the same commitment on Twitter.
-But he took a moral stand, writing "Dreamers are our neighbors, our friends and our co-workers.
+But he took a moral stand, writing, "Dreamers are our neighbors, our friends and our co-workers.
 This is their home.
 Congress needs to act now to #DefendDACA. #WithDreamers."

-When President Trump was first elected, leaders in the tech industry were reticent to criticize campaign pledges of his that went against their values and interests.
-They took a wait and see approach and grappled with how to be a successful multinational in an increasingly nationalistic world.
-This morning's outpouring illustrates a clear shift in business leaders' willingness to speak out against decisions by the administration.
+When President Trump was first elected, leaders in the tech industry were reluctant to criticize campaign pledges of his that went against their values and interests.
+They took a wait-and-see approach and grappled with how to be a successful multinational in an increasingly nationalistic world.
+Tuesday morning's outpouring illustrates a clear shift in business leaders' willingness to speak out against decisions by the administration.

-Microsoft's Smith says in the beginning of 2017, business leaders looked around and wondered how they'd navigate this new unpredictable environment.
-They feared being attacked by the commander-in-chief on social media.
+Microsoft's Smith says in the beginning of 2017, business leaders looked around and wondered how they would navigate this new unpredictable environment.
+They feared being attacked by the commander in chief on social media.
 Now, Smith says, "I don't think people get up in the morning worrying about tweets.
 We have much bigger problems to worry about than that."